ArjunaRao/Arcade-Shooter-/README.md

 Arcade-Shooter-
 ===============

-This is the basic beginning structure of an arcade shooter game
+This repository contains the basic beginning structure of an arcade shooter game.
+I have added files corresponding to every script that I've written, but the game is powered by the Unity engine.
+These scripts are attached to actors within the game world in order to create a working game.

 1) Description
 This game is a typical arcade shooter similar to Geometry Wars or Asteroids.